hdoupe/mesh/README.md

     task = client.submit('ogusa_endpoint', kwargs={'user_params': user_params})
     result = task.get()
 ```
-The environment for this script requires: `irpc`, `pyzmq` and `msgpack` which can be installed with the following commands:
+The environment for this script requires: `mesh`, `pyzmq` and `msgpack` which can be installed with the following commands:
 ```
 pip install pyzmq msgpack
-pip install -e . # from pyrpc directory
+pip install -e . # from pymesh directory
 ```

 **TaxSim Example**

 TaxSim is a fortran package and web interface with over 1000 citations on Google Scholar.
 It is currently maintained by Dan Feenberg.
 The fortran package `taxsim9.for` was written to be run from the command line and writes the resulting text file to `stdout`.
 Thus, some work was necessary in order to run it from a C script.
 Additions are:
 - `ISO_C_BINDING` use to ease the interactions with C
 - A function `runmodel` was added to wrap the main logic for running the script.
 - A buffer is passed to `runmodel` and the results are written to it instead of the commandline
 - Capability to pass either a full text file in a string or a path to a text file